SanderTheDragon/sphinx-extensions/docs/index.rst

 - :extension:`Code Block Buttons` adds copy and view buttons to code blocks.
 - :extension:`Extra Lexers` adds extra lexers to pygments currently only LLVM JSON.
+- :extension:`Inline Code Highlight` adds custom roles to be able to highlight inline code.
 - :extension:`Mapped Link Role` adds custom roles which can be mapped to links.

 ************
 Installation
 ************
-The extensions can with :program:`pip`.
+The extensions can be installed with :program:`pip`.

 .. code-block:: sh
    :class: cb-noview

-   pip3 install sanderthedragon-sphinxext
+   pip install sanderthedragon-sphinxext

 *********
 Changelog